How to Determine if a Rectangle is Perfect

 actualArea += (x2 - x1) * (y2 - y1)

-// record the vertices of the final shape
+// the final vertices of the formed shape

 p1 := fmt.Sprintf("%d,%d", x1, y1)